Gandhi Jayanti: Rajasthan bans Tobacco, Pan Masala to curb addiction among youth

 in the state.

-In India, the incidence of cancer is increasing rapidly and chewing tobacco is majorly blamed for mouth cancer in he country.
+In India, the incidence of cancer is increasing rapidly and chewing tobacco is majorly blamed for mouth cancer in the country.

 "Tobacco can cause various types of cancer like mouth, lung, throat, bladder, kidney, stomach, colon and many other organs of the body can be affected," according to Cancer Society of India